You have probably your own website (or a blog) and you are wondering how to be more effective.

 You do not need books or courses which are not related to your current project.

 The same thing applies to the environment at your computer.
 It may sound silly, but really minimize the bookmarked sites, email accounts you do not use anymore, and so on.

 Do you still own a domain you don’t use anymore?

 Stop paying for that – let it go.

 I just recently put my old domain on the website called Flippa.

-I can sell it and even if I get only a couple of hundreds for the site I would be happy.
+I can sell it and even if I get only a couple of hundred for the site I would be happy.